ngadiyar93/ngadiyar93.github.io/Awards.md

 ![image](/KSCST_Photo_Nishanth.jpg)

-In picture: Receiving the best project of the year award (awarded by KSCST, IISc India) for my undergraduate project
+**In picture:** Receiving the best project of the year award (awarded by KSCST, IISc India) for my undergraduate project.
+This award was presented after three rounds of rigorous screening by a panel of experts comprising of scientists from ISRO, NAL, DRDO and faculty from IISc.